-Our Visitor Reception and Ticket Office have free garden maps and Accessible Heligan maps, which will help you to get an idea of the site and its size.
+Our Ticket Office has free garden maps and Accessible Heligan maps, which will help you to get an idea of the site and its size.
 For specific and detailed information about our paths, please feel free to refer to our full access guide.

 Pre-arrival: getting the most out of your visit

 Wheelchair and Mobility Scooter Loan

 Manual wheelchairs are available to borrow, free of charge, from our Visitor Reception on a first-come, first-served basis.

 We also have two mobility scooters available in two time slots: from 10am to 1pm and from 1.30pm to 4.30pm – this includes a short induction although we do insist that visitors have previous experience of using a mobility scooter.
 Pre-booking is advisable by phoning us on 01726 845100, although bookings are taken a maximum of four weeks in advance.
 Our mobility scooters are Rascal – Pioneer model capable of carrying up to 159kg.
 To check-in for your scooter induction, please drop into our Visitor Reception.

 To get the best experience from your visit, please ask for an Accessible Heligan map and access advice from our Reception team before going off to explore the gardens.
 You are most welcome to bring your own motorised wheelchairs or scooters but please be advised that this is at your own risk.